Distribution Families#

 Bases: Module

-A neural network module for proposing confidence quantiles.
+A neural network module for proposing quantile probability levels.

 Variables: